-Chartres was the capital of Camules at the time of the conquest of Caesar.
-Previously, Chartres was known as "Autricum" in the Paleolithic era before becoming the capital of the Gallic tribe Carnutes.
-It is beyond that comes its name "Autricum".
-In this time, Chartres begins to become an important city being the seat of a bishopric.
-It is also noteworthy that from the 7th century, this city is both the religious capital, political and military thanks to the gift of Charles the Bald "veil of the Virgin", a relic that holds a large place in a vast cereal plateau.
-In the Middle Ages, Chartres became a focus of intellectual and spiritual formation.
-From this time, this city is famous until medieval Europe to reach its peak in the 12th century.
-The population is growing and the city is expanding towards the valley.
-New ramparts, of which still remain some vestiges, are built and suburbs extend around the twelve gates of the city.
-At that time, Chartres began to build its power thanks to its important economic development.
-It is then divided into two parts by a vertical drop of about thirty meters.
-Thus is formed the high city near which are the castle and the cathedral on the one hand, and the low city which is known by its multiple activities as the tanneries, the megisseries, the mills and the corroieries, on the other hand.
-In 1328, the Chartres country, which had long been in the movement of the powerful counts of Blois and Champagne, entered the royal domain.
-This city could not escape the harmful effects of the world wars.
-It undergoes its first bombing on August 15, 1918, before experiencing those of June 1940 and May 1944.
-On June 17, 1940, the prefect Jean Moulin bravely opposes the requirements of the occupier thus becoming the first resistance of France.
-In 1944, before being released by the 20th US Corps and local patriots, Chartres suffered a large number of attacks that led to the loss of the Porte Guillaume and its library, one of the richest in France.
-Towards the end of the wars, more precisely from 1950, thanks to industrial decentralization, Chartres underwent an important transformation both economically and socially.
-As a result, 20,000 jobs have been created and the population has grown from 27,000 to 42,000 in just 40 years.
-Our fleet consists of different types of vehicles for those who want to discover Chartres.
+Chartres was the capital of the Carnutes during the era of Caesar's conquest.
+Previously, Chartres was known as "Autricum" in the Paleolithic period before becoming the capital of the Gallic tribe, the Carnutes.
+It is from this that it derived its name "Autricum".
+In this era, Chartres began to evolve into a significant city as it became the seat of a bishopric.
+It is also worth noting that from the 7th century, this city served as a religious, political, and military capital, largely due to Charles the Bald's gift of the "Veil of the Virgin", a relic of substantial importance located on a broad cereal plateau.
+During the Middle Ages, Chartres became a hub of intellectual and spiritual development.
+From this period, the city gained fame extending into medieval Europe, reaching its zenith in the 12th century.
+The population increased, and the city expanded towards the valley.
+New ramparts, some remnants of which still exist, were constructed, and suburbs grew around the city's twelve gates.
+At this time, Chartres began to build its power through significant economic development.
+It was then divided into two sections by a vertical drop of about thirty meters.
+This division led to the formation of the high city, home to the castle and cathedral, and the low city, known for its various activities such as tanneries, skin-dressing workshops, mills, and leather-working shops.
+In 1328, the Chartres region, long influenced by the powerful counts of Blois and Champagne, entered the royal domain.
+This city could not escape the devastating impacts of the world wars.
+It experienced its first bombing on August 15, 1918, followed by those of June 1940 and May 1944.
+On June 17, 1940, Prefect Jean Moulin bravely resisted the demands of the occupier, thereby becoming the first French resistance member.
+In 1944, before its liberation by the 20th US Corps and local patriots, Chartres endured numerous attacks resulting in the loss of the Porte Guillaume and its library, one of the richest in France.
+Towards the end of the wars, specifically from 1950 onwards, Chartres underwent significant transformation both economically and socially due to industrial decentralization.
+Consequently, 20,000 jobs were created, and the population grew from 27,000 to 42,000 in just 40 years.
+Our fleet includes various types of vehicles for those who wish to discover Chartres.

 What to visit in Chartres ?